PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 The WEBUILD X 0XDDRL model is simple and powerful solution: A decentralized network of people, that shape a vision, pool funds together and partner with a nation<br> WEBUILD offers a better model for how societies should develop cities, how citizens participate in the production and governance of public goods, and how the value created is distributed back to the citizens.

 ## TOKEN ECONOMY FOR DECENTRALISED COORDINATION
-The lab is an experiment aiming to push the boundaries in the creation of a self-organising ecosystem for education, research and development<br><br>
+The lab is an experiment aiming to push the boundaries in the creation of a self-organising ecosystem for education, research and development.<br><br>
-#### Why issue a token?
-The token enable participants to engage and raise their voice in a documented manner.
-The token is a membership subscription that is also used as a vote.
+#### Tokens system
+$DDRL is our foundational token to establish a coordination and participation system.
+Holders can use the token to collaborate with each other, to make decisions about a project and to coordinate work.
+The purpose of the tokens system is to enable the organic formation of self-organized permissionless working groups where everyone can participate and contribute to value creation in a truly meritocratic fashion.<br><br>
+#### A voting mechanism to surface the signal
+The token enable users to participate and state their preferneces.
+Holders use the token toto vote on the direction and implementation of the project.
+Hence $DDRL is a tool for distributing the value and power over the development of the lab and the ecosystem to the community.
+#### A Lab membership
+The token is a membership subscription.
+Buying the token is the primary source of funding for the lab.
+We have setup a smart contract vending machine to sell the tokens at a fixed price.
 #### Incentives system
-The token allows us to create an incentives system.
-We want to provide the community with the means to coordinate work and allow participants to collaborate with each other to make decisions about a project.
-We want to enable the organic formation of self-organized permissionless working groups where everyone can participate and contribute.
-We will also use tokens to create a decentralized market for talent that enables people anywhere to contribute to value creation in a truly meritocratic fashion.<br><br>

-Tokens are the primary source of funding for the lab.
-We have setup a smart contract vending machine to sell the tokens at a fixed price.
+The token allows us to create and deploy incentives system.

 #### $DDRL Fractions of an iconic research lab
 Fractions unlock the value of the network.
 The $DDRL token gives people the power to vote on projects they like and surface the signal on the direction and implementation of the research.
 The more DDRL tokens a user has locked in their voting contract, the greater the decision-making power.